Pandemic-driven love for dogs, cats under test as pet care firms report results

-Healthcare & PharmaceuticalsPandemic-driven love for dogs, cats under test as pet care firms report results

-Results from Petco Health (WOOF.O) and Chewy Inc (CHWY.N) are likely to show slowing revenue growth compared with last year, when stressed out families turned to their pets for companionship during pandemic-led lockdowns.
+(Reuters) - Results from Petco Health and Chewy Inc are likely to show slowing revenue growth compared with last year, when stressed out families turned to their pets for companionship during pandemic-led lockdowns.

 While sales will be down from the height of the pandemic, it is unlikely to fall to levels seen before the pandemic, Evercore ISI analyst Oliver Wintermantel said.